Abraham-s-yakubu/DIY-AI/README.md

 ## ✨ Features

-- **Image-Based Diagnosis**: Upload a photo of the problem for visual analysis.
+- **Multi-Modal Diagnosis**: Upload a photo for static issues or a short video for dynamic problems like drips, rattles, or wobbles.
+The AI analyzes motion and sound for a more accurate diagnosis.
 - **Natural Language Descriptions**: Describe the issue in your own words.
 - **Comprehensive Repair Plans**: The AI generates a complete plan that includes:
     - **Clear Diagnosis**: A simple explanation of the problem.